 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Pretty much any character introduced for a one-off joke can be guaranteed to become a fan favourite, leading to many an Ascended Extra.
+Pretty much any character introduced for a one-off joke can be guaranteed to become a fan favorite, leading to many an Ascended Extra.
 Examples include Div, the Fruit Fucker 5000, Twisp and Catsby (also Springtime for Hitler) and the Broodax Imperiate.

-SHUT YOUR PIE HOLE!
+SHUT YOUR PIE HOLE!note Charlie's catchphrase

 Tycho's niece, Anne, also known as Annarchy, won a poll by a landslide to determine which character to focus on as an arc during the authors' trip to Comic-Con 2011.
 Hence, Annservice.